-A 1% to 4.3% residual risk for a primary peritoneal carcinoma has been reported in some studies. $^{212,308,310-313}$ An analysis of 36 carriers of a BRCA1/2 mutation who developed peritoneal carcinomatosis following RRSO showed that 86% were carriers of a BRCA1 mutation specifically.
-314 When comparing to 113 carriers of a BRCA1/2 mutation who did not develop peritoneal carcinomatosis following RRSO, women who eventually developed peritoneal carcinomatosis were older at time of RRSO (P = .025) and had a greater percentage of serous tubal intraepithelial carcinoma (STIC) in their RRSO specimen (P < .001), supporting the removal of the fallopian tubes as part of the risk-reducing procedure.
-Further, an analysis from a multicenter prospective cohort study (P = 1,083) showed an increased risk for serous and/or serous-like endometrial cancer in women with a P mutation who underwent RRSO without hysterectomy.
-P mutation who underwent RRSO without hysterectomy.
+A 1% to 4.3% residual risk for a primary peritoneal carcinoma has been reported in some studies.^{212,308,310-313} An analysis of 36 carriers of a BRCA1/2 mutation who developed peritoneal carcinomatosis following RRSO showed that 86% were carriers of a BRCA1 mutation specifically.314 When comparing to 113 carriers of a BRCA1/2 mutation who did not develop peritoneal carcinomatosis following RRSO, women who eventually developed peritoneal carcinomatosis were older at time of RRSO (P = .025) and had a greater percentage of serous tubal intraepithelial carcinoma (STIC) in their RRSO specimen (P < .001), supporting the removal of the fallopian tubes as part of the risk-reducing procedure.
+Further, an analysis from a multicenter prospective cohort study (N = 1,083) showed an increased risk for serous and/or serous-like endometrial cancer in women with a BRCA1 mutation who underwent RRSO without hysterectomy.248 decreased hormonal exposure following surgical removal of the ovaries.
+In the case-control international study by Eisen et al, a 56% (OR, 0.44; 95% CI, 0.29-0.66; P < .001) and a 43% (OR, 0.57; 95% CI, 0.28-1.15; P =0.11) breast cancer risk reduction (adjusted for oral contraceptive use and parity) was reported following RRSO in carriers of a BRCA1 and a BRCA2 mutation, respectively.316 HRs of 0.47 (95% CI, 0.29-0.77)313 and 0.30 (95% CI, 0.11-0.84; P = .022)311 were reported in two other studies comparing breast cancer risk in women with a BRCA1/2 mutation who had undergone RRSO with carriers of these mutations who opted for surveillance only.
+These studies are further supported by a meta-analysis that found similar reductions in breast cancer risk of approximately 50% for BRCA1/2 mutation carriers following RRSO.308

 RRSO may provide an opportunity for gynecologic cancer detection in high-risk women.
-An analysis of 966 RRSO procedures showed that invasive or intraepithelial ovarian, tubal, or peritoneal neoplasms were detected in 4.6% of BRCA1 carriers and 3.5% of BRCA2 carriers.
-315 Presence of a BRCA1/2 mutation was associated with detection of clinically occult neoplasms during RRSO (P = .006).
+An analysis of 966 RRSO procedures showed that invasive or intraepithelial ovarian, tubal, or peritoneal neoplasms were detected in 4.6% of BRCA1 carriers and 3.5% of BRCA2 carriers.315 Presence of a BRCA1/2 mutation was associated with detection of clinically occult neoplasms during RRSO (P = .006).